-The SMH 2022 CHNA process included strategic analysis by Sharp's Clinical Analytics team of internal hospital and clinic data to explore observations and trends among Sharp's patient population, particularly related to the impact of the COVID-19 pandemic.
+The SCHHC 2022 CHNA process included strategic analysis by Sharp's Clinical Analytics team of internal hospital and clinic data to explore observations and trends among Sharp's patient population, particularly related to the impact of the COVID-19 pandemic.
 Data came from a variety of sources, including the Cerner Millennium electronic medical record, hospital and clinic claims data, managed care enrollment and clinical registries.
-Key service-line stakeholders in behavioral health and oncology, along with Sharp's Emergency Department Collaborative and Clinical Effectiveness department also participated in the process to ensure the accuracy of data sources and metrics.
+Key service-line stakeholders in behavioral health and oncology. along with Sharp's Emergency Department Collaborative and Clinical Effectiveness department also participated in the process to ensure the accuracy of data sources and metrics.

-SMH also used SpeedTrack's California Universal Patient Information Discovery application to analyze HCAI hospital discharge data, which provided insight on top diagnoses, trends and demographic characteristics among inpatients at SMH and SMBHWN as well as individuals who visited the ED at SMH during CY 2020.
+SCHHC also used SpeedTrack's California Universal Patient Information Discovery application to analyze HCAI hospital discharge data, which provided insight on top diagnoses, trends and demographic characteristics among both inpatients and individuals who visited the ED at SCHHC during CY 2020.
 This analysis reinforced key themes identified in the Sharp and HASD&IC 2022 CHNA processes.

-In addition, SMH and SMBHWN used the CNI to identify the communities in their service areas experiencing health inequities.
+In addition, SCHHC used the CNI to identify the communities in its service area experiencing health inequities.
 This included overlaying hospital discharge data for specific health conditions on top of CNI data in order to analyze the connection between those health conditions and under-resourced communities in SDC.